Bikeman868/UrlRewrite.Net/README.md

     </rule
 ```

-### Example of a rule that adds `/mobile` to the front of all paths where requests are from a mobile device
+#### Example of a rule that adds `/mobile` to the front of all paths where requests are from a mobile device
-If the request is a mobile device, rewrites `/company/123?param=value` to `/mobile/company/123?param=value`
+If the request is a mobile device, rewrites `/company/123?param=value` to `/mobile/company/123?param=value`.

+Note that this assumes you have written a custom .Net type that contains the logic for detecting mobile
+devices from the USER_AGENT header in the request.

 ```
     <rules name="root">